jeroenterheerdt/neato-serial/README.md

 ## Commands
 See [the Neato programmers manual](XV-ProgrammersManual-3_1.pdf) for available commands.
 It seems that some commands are not listed in the manual:

     - `Clean Stop` stops the vacuum.
+    - `Clean Room` also seems to be available.
+Have not got it to work though.